renderbox/django-permafrost/README.md

 # Django Permafrost

-Django Permafrost is an extention to Django's Permissions framework.
-It intends to let developers provide certian permissions to users controlled by a Client User on the site.
+Django Permafrost is an extension to Django's Permissions framework.
+It intends to let developers provide certain permissions to users controlled by a Client User on the site.

 It adds:
 - A View Mixin that supports user permissions based on different HTTP method types (GET, POST, PUT, etc) for extra granular control.
 - A View Mixin that captures into Django's logging setup any failed permission checks.
-- An App that supports Client User defineable roles and permissions.
+- An App that supports Client User definable roles and permissions.
 This uses the underlying Django Permission system and controls which permissions are exposed to the users.
   - Developers can have both require permissions for the permission classes or optional permission that can be set by the Client.

 For example, you have a SAAS platform where you have Administrators Clients.
 They manage the other users on their master account in the system (like Employees, etc) and want to be able to define different permissions for various users.
 They might have one Employee they want to be able to manage email lists but not let them invite users but both are considered in the staff category.